MarPiMun/MarPiMun/README.md

 - 💞️ I’m looking to collaborate on projects
 - 📫 You can send me an email to marpimun@gmail.com
 - 😄 My name is Marina (her)
+- 💃 I like a lot dancing.
+It provides me with problem-solving and inspiration capabilities

 <!---